 Choosing Your Point of View

-Any of these types of POV can be used to write a beautiful story.
+First person, limited, or omniscient POV can all be used to write a beautiful story.
 But, when you choose a POV for your book, you are creating a framework for yourself that will guide which parts of your story need to be shown.
-Your POV choice will also have a huge effect on the tone and voice of your book
+Your POV choice will also have a huge effect on the tone and voice of your book.

 Go forth and write!
 And best of luck finding the perfect POV for your book.